 Black Ranger Broilers have Black Australorp in their heritage.
-This gives these birds black legs, beaks, and feathers with white skin, making them a top pick for many niche markets.
+This gives these birds black legs and beaks and white skin, making them a top pick for many niche markets.
+Feather patterns can range from solid black, to black with white, black with red, black with brown and variations in between.
 You can expect these birds to reach 5 to 6 pounds in 11 to 13 weeks.

 Gray Ranger Broilers have Barred Rock and Speckled Sussex in their heritage.
 You can expect these meat chickens to grow to 5 to 6 pounds in just 9 to 11 weeks.
 They will have yellow legs, white skin, and tender, flavorful meat.
 Some of the Gray Ranger Broilers will have a black and white barred feather pattern while others will have red and black.